 Sometimes, you need to look back to see how far you’ve come.

 Look at where you are now.
 Look at the lessons you’ve learned.
+Look at the way you communicate and state your feelings.
 I bet you’re a totally different person to who you were two years ago.

 We’re always learning and growing but sometimes we need to look back to see how much.
 We need to congratulate ourselves for coming this far.
 You’re probably a lot stronger than you think.